Skip to content

 Set the password associated with the bind user DN.

 Save your settings by clicking the Save settings button.
-Test the connection by clicking the Test connection button.
+After saving the settings, test the connection by clicking the Test connection button.

 Search DN